Astros vs. Angels Player Props Betting Odds

 Alvarez Stats

-- Yordan Alvarez has six doubles, seven home runs, 16 walks and 31 RBI (28 total hits).
+- Yordan Alvarez has seven doubles, seven home runs, 16 walks and 32 RBI (30 total hits).

-- Alvarez enters this matchup looking to extend his five-game hit streak.
-During his last five outings he is batting .316 with two doubles, a home run, a walk and four RBI.
+- Alvarez has picked up at least one hit in six games in a row.
+In his last 10 outings he is batting .333 with four doubles, a home run, four walks and seven RBI.

 Alvarez Recent Games